Performance overlay

 We use Strava to provide the activity start time, timezone, and route coordinates.
 Then we request archived hourly weather for that location and date range.

-Source: Open-Meteo archive-api.open-meteo.com Requested hourly fields: - temperature_2m - relative_humidity_2m - dew_point_2m - precipitation - cloud_cover - wind_speed_10m - shortwave_radiation
+Source: Open-Meteo archive-api.open-meteo.com Requested hourly fields: - temperature_2m - apparent_temperature - relative_humidity_2m - dew_point_2m - wet_bulb_temperature_2m - vapour_pressure_deficit - precipitation - cloud_cover - wind_speed_10m - wind_gusts_10m - shortwave_radiation - direct_radiation - sunshine_duration

 For the timeline, PaceWeather samples across the activity window and interpolates between hourly weather points so half-hour entries feel smoother than a simple hour-by-hour snap.